Ullaas123/Tetris-Game-/README.md

-This is A tetris Game made using python tkinter
+This is A tetris Game made using python pygame